When you spell absolutely everything out, you rob your reader of the opportunity to imagine he’s thinking for himself.

 Life has no problem giving you precisely what you want, at least on the condition that you no longer want it.

 “I deleted 2,000 words today.
 It was a very productive day.”
 A writer who writes like Michelangelo carves marble—by taking away.

 For the ancients, the purpose of philosophy was to live a certain kind of life, not to write profound books.

 People will generally interpret your words through the lens of self-interest.
 If you’re talking compassionately about incels, then it must be that you’re an incel yourself.
 If you question the utility of IQ tests, then you must have a low IQ yourself.

 Writers write to exercise their thoughts (in the sense that a priest exercises demons).

 Who are my best friends?
 Invariably those who have read and loved the same books.

-The most stable societies give the vast majority of people something to lose by upsetting the balance.
+Hierarchical societies are stable because they give the vast majority of people something to lose by upsetting the balance.
 Think of a line-up of people giving each other back massages: the person up front is getting a free massage, the person at the end is massaging but not getting massaged, and everyone between them is both getting massaged and massaging.
 Except for the one guy at the end, everyone has something to lose by rebelling against this arrangement, so there is not likely to be a rebellion of the sort that can’t easily be put down.
-Unsurprisingly, hierarchical societies tend to be more stable than egalitarian ones.

 We are all experts in marketing our necessities as virtues.
 Neurotic people are simply industrious, lazy people are just tranquil, etc.